Image analysis

 • Napari: is a Python library for n-dimensional image visualisation, annotation, and analysis.

-Instruction how to get IDAC access for the Single-user remote desktop
+How to get access to the Single-user remote desktop

 To access the Single-User Remote Desktop from outside KI premises, you need to be connected to the KI network via VPN.